Connect with us

 “We are excited to work with the Dutch government, regulators, coffee shops, adult consumers and all stakeholders to make the Wietexperiment a continued success,” said Cronos CEO Mike Gorenstein.

 CanAdelaar stands out because of its vast cultivation space.
-At 540,000 square feet, it is the only industrial scale greenhouse operated by the 10 licensed providers involved in the pilot initiative.
+At 540,000 square feet, it is the only industrial scale greenhouse operated by any of the 10 licensed providers involved in the pilot initiative.
 This facility is capable of producing 20,000 kilograms of dried flower per annum.

 This substantial production yield has enabled CanAdelaar to keep all 72 pot shops involved in the Wietexperiment topped up with pre-rolled joints, buds, hashish, brownies and so on since 2023.
 This cultivation complex is at least 20 times larger than Leli Holland’s — an Amsterdam company involved in the pilot that Village Farms International Inc (NASDAQ: VFF) (FRA: 02V) recently took full ownership of.